alem-platform/foundation/creditcard/README.md

 - American Express numbers start with 34 or 37.

 Credit card numbers also include a "checksum" that helps detect errors.
 This is done using Luhn's Algorithm, a simple math formula that checks if the number is valid.

-In this project, you will create a tool called `creditcard` to:

-- Validate credit card numbers.
-- Generate possible card numbers.
-- Get information about card brands and issuers.
-- Issue new card numbers.

 ### Resources